zblago/EF6TempTableKit/README.md

   public TempTableContainer TempTableContainer { get; set; } = new TempTableContainer();
 ```
 3. Add a "temporary" entity and a DTO entity which inherits the previouse one.
 You need a both to make it work.
-Ensure unique temporary table name that starts with # and has an marker interface `ITempTable`.
+Ensure unique temporary table name that starts with # and has a marker interface `ITempTable`.
 Also, add  a sufix `TempTable` to make it unique and easy to distinguish later in a code.
 ```csharp
   [Table("#tempAddress")]
   public class AddressTempTable : ITempTable